emarkland00/article-tracker/readme.md

-This program is designed to manage a bread of articles read over time.
+This script is used to manage a trail of articles read over time.

 Requires a config.ini file.
 Below are some sections for configuration